Comfort in Suffering

 4” who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by God.
 5 For as the sufferings of Christ abound in us, so our consolation also abounds through Christ.
 6 Now if we are afflicted, it is for your consolation and salvation, which is effective for enduring the same sufferings which we also suffer.
 Or if we are comforted, it is for your consolation and salvation.
 7 And our hope for you is steadfast, because we know that as you are partakers of the sufferings, so also you will partake of the consolation.”
 2 Corinthians 1:4-7 NKJV

-We can expect to suffer on occasion in our life in this fallen world, but like Paul, we can also expect comfort, encouragement, and deliverance in this life through Jesus Christ.
-Through that deliverance, others will be won to Jesus.
+We can expect to suffer on occasion in our lives in this fallen world, but like Paul, we can also expect comfort, encouragement, and deliverance in this life through Jesus Christ.
+And through that deliverance others will be won to Jesus.
 Paul could say this because no matter what his situation, he had the joy of the Lord.
 Even when he was in a prison cell he had such joy that when the prison doors were supernaturally thrown open, Paul did not even leave.
 Paul was joyous no matter what he faced in life because Paul always saw Jesus.

-Have His joy and you will find His comfort, peace, encouragement, and deliverance.
+Have His joy and you find His comfort, peace, encouragement and deliverance.
 How you handle the trials of life not only affects your future faith walk but the faith walk of others.
 Endure the tribulations of life receiving His comfort and watch others look to Him in theirs.

 J Todd Hostetler